papatangosierra/serifu/README.md

     /Thought: At least I hope they do.

 In this case, since the last three lines all omit a Source, they're attributed to `Archangelo`.
 The second line specifies a style of `Big`, and since the third line doesn't specify either a Source or a Style, it inherits the previous instances of each: a Source of `Archangelo`, and a Style of `Big`.
 The fourth line also gets the source `Archangelo`, but it specifies a new style of `Thought`.

+**Note:** Once you've specified a Style, the only way return to default, unstyled text is to explicitly specify a Source again, with no Style.
+In the previous example, to add a line where the Source `Archangelo` has no Style:

+    	Archangelo: Even Bergdorf's carries manga, now!

+##### In-Line Styling and Emphasis

 Within a line's contents, there are three forms of typographic emphasis available: boldface, italics, and bold italics.